SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    )
   )
  )
+OR
+  (("reduc*" OR "lessen*" OR "decreas*" OR "narrow*"
+   )
+  NEAR/3
+   ("income inequalit*" OR "income insecur*" OR "income gap*" OR "income uncertain*" OR "income polari$ation" OR
+    "income instabilit*" OR "earning* instabilit*"
+   )
+  )
-NOT "oral health*" NOT "food polic*" NOT "glaucoma*" NOT "obesity" NOT "eco-friendly" NOT "rent*" NOT "housing pric*" NOT "tax benefit*" NOT "natural disaster$" NOT "segregation*" NOT "voter*" NOT "SNAP" NOT "pricing" NOT "improv* health" NOT "charcoal*" NOT "children's develop*"
-NOT "brain function*" NOT "health-related" NOT "health related" NOT "product life" NOT "healthcare" NOT "health care" NOT "health effect*" NOT "welfare benefit*" NOT "relative income*" NOT "calorie*" NOT "nutrition*" NOT "health functioning*" NOT "substance abus*" NOT "energ* pric*" NOT "environment* improv*" NOT "*glycemia*" NOT "infertilit*" NOT "medical school*" NOT "eurosceptic*" NOT "dissaving*" NOT "long-term health" NOT "economic cycle" NOT "buffer*" NOT "surger*" AND
+NOT "oral health*" NOT "food polic*" NOT "glaucoma*" NOT "obesity" NOT "eco-friendly" NOT "rent*" NOT "housing pric*" NOT "tax benefit*" NOT "segregation*" NOT "pricing" NOT "charcoal" NOT "children's develop*" NOT "natural disaster$" NOT "brain function*" NOT "health-related" NOT "health related" NOT "healthcare" NOT "health care" NOT "health effect*" NOT "benefit* advic*" NOT "income* satisf*" NOT "calorie*" NOT "nutrition*" NOT "health functioning*" NOT "substance abus*" NOT "energ* pric*" NOT "environment* improv*" NOT "*glycemia*" NOT "infertilit*" NOT "medical school*" NOT "eurosceptic*" NOT "dissaving*" NOT "long-term health" NOT "economic cycle" NOT "buffer*" NOT "surger*" AND